An outstanding performer

 The H135 is allowed to fly in the United States’ Grand Canyon, which has one of the country’s most stringent noise limitations.

 Ready to fly

 The H135’s simple design makes maintenance fast and easy, ensuring reliable dispatch, less down time and lower operating costs.

 The H135 is the benchmark for maintenance costs, thanks to its long inspection intervals, intermediate inspection at 500 flight hours, and periodic inspections every 1,000 hours, or three years.

-The H135 has the lowest direct operating cost in its class, making it one of the most attractive twin-engine helicopters to operate.
+With the lowest direct operating cost in its class, the H135 is one of the most attractive twin-engine helicopters to operate.